splunk/splunk-connect-for-syslog/docs/architecture/lb/nginx-os.md

 | Single SC4S Server         | 4,341,000 (71,738.98 msg/sec)  |
 | Load Balancer + 2 Servers  | 5,996,000 (99,089.03 msg/sec)  |

 Please note that load balancer fine-tuning is beyond the scope of the SC4S team's responsibility.
-For assistance in increasing the TCP throughput of your load balancer instance, contact the Nginx support team.
+For assistance in increasing the TCP throughput of your load balancer instance, contact the NGINX support team.

-## Option 2: Configure Nginx with DSR (Direct Server Return)
+## Option 2: Configure NGINX with DSR (Direct Server Return)

 ### Advantages:
 - Works for UDP
-- Saves one hop and additional wrapping
+- Reduced latency

 ### Disadvantages:
 - DSR setup requires active health checks because the load balancer cannot expect responses from the upstream.
-Active health checks are not available in Nginx Open Source, so switch to Nginx Plus or implement your own active health checking.
+Active health checks are not available in NGINX, so switch to NGINX Plus or implement your own active health checking.
 - Requires superuser privileges.
 - For cloud users, this might require disabling `Source/Destination Checking` (tested with AWS).

-1. In the main Nginx configuration, update the `user` to root:
+1. In the main NGINX configuration, update the `user` to root:
 `/etc/nginx/nginx.conf`
 ```conf
 user root;
 ```

 2. Add a configuration similar to the following in:

+**For NGINX Open Source:**
 `/etc/nginx/modules-enabled/sc4s.conf`
 ```conf
 stream {